Before I tell you all about tallow body balm, I have a little story to share…

 Yes, I am actually suggesting that you should rub beef fat all over your body.
 Why?

-Tallow is Safe:
+Tallow is safe

 First of all, this stuff is so safe you can take out a spoon and eat it.
-Tallow has long been an traditional ingredient in skin care that has recently been omitted in favor of fancy laboratory generated compounds that are full of promises of beautiful and unspoken health risks.
+Tallow has long been a traditional ingredient in skin care that has recently been omitted in favor of fancy laboratory generated compounds that are full of promises of beautiful and unspoken health risks.

 Because of it’s similarity to the natural skin oils, tallow is readily absorbed, effectively moisturizes, but doesn’t leave a greasy residue on the skin.